dev-diaries41/smartscan-client/README.md

 }
 ```

 Using these interfaces, apps can bind to the SmartScan services (`com.fpf.smartscan.intent.TEXT_EMBED` and `com.fpf.smartscan.intent.IMAGE_EMBED`) and handle embedding operations directly without the `SmartScan Client` library.
-You will also need to add the relevant permissions and queries to your manifest if you do not use the library.
-See the libraries manifest to see how.
+You will also need to add the necessary permissions and <queries> entries to your Android manifest if bypassing the library; refer to the library’s manifest for the required configuration.
 ---